 There are several general habits that can almost guarantee success regardless of your goals.
 It’s been said that successful people merely have successful habits.
 Success takes time, and habits repeat themselves over time.
 Your individual habits each serve to move you closer to success or make success more challenging.

-Add these habits to your life and increase your chances of success:
+Add these habits to your life and increase your chances of success and almost guarantee success:

 Ask yourself, “What could I have done better?”
 Establish a more effective alternative for the next time.

 Also, be sure to review your successes.
 Labeling them as such will increase the likelihood of them happening again.